 Enable multi-factor authentication

-Multi-factor authentication (MFA) adds an extra layer of protection to your primary VPN authentication method.
-For example, you can set a username and password as a primary authentication method and then add a text message alert as your multi-factor authentication method.
-Even if a hacker gets your VPN username and password, they won’t be able to access your account without the information from the text alert.
+Multi-factor authentication (MFA) adds an extra layer of protection to your regular VPN authentication.
+For example, you can set a username and password as a primary authentication method and add text message alerts as your secondary authentication method.

-Summary: What is a VPN connection?
+Summary of What is a VPN?

-Adding a VPN connection to your network can help protect your privacy, secure your data and give you access to content from different locations.
-However, VPNs still have problems like slowing your connection speeds.
-If you’re experiencing these issues, you can try changing your VPN server, restarting your device, updating the VPN client’s software or using a more up-to-date VPN protocol.
+Adding a VPN connection to your network can help protect your online privacy, secure your personal data and give you access to content from different locations.
+However, VPNs aren’t a perfect security tool for every context, and they still have problems like slowing your connection speed and outright dropping your connection.

-You can also take steps to ensure your VPN connection is always secure.
-These include installing the latest software updates, using protocols with strong encryption algorithms, monitoring your VPN logs for suspicious activity and using multi-factor authentication.
+If you’re experiencing issues with your VPN, you can try changing servers, restarting your device, updating the VPN client’s software or using a more up-to-date VPN protocol.
+You should also take steps to ensure your VPN connection is always secure.
+These include installing the latest software updates, monitoring your VPN logs for suspicious activity and using MFA.